ryuheiyokokawa/bullhorn-rss-display/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Put in the RSS link in the configs, it'll list the jobs for you.
 This works pretty much as a simplest implementation RSS/XML reader.
 This was specifically made for Bullhorn's RSS feed and has basic styling applied.
+It may be used for other RSS feeds though I built it specifically for the Bullhorn usecase.

 == Description ==